XiaoCooder/MedKG-QA/readme.md

 This project is intended for non-commercial use
 If you want to use it for commercial use, please contact wuchenyan0823@gmail.com
 ```
+## Technical Report (Technical part of the report)

+### Work Introduction

+In this section, I will briefly introduce the technical aspects of the project.
+Our main contributions are summarized as follows: